Skip to main contentSkip Navigation or Skip to Content

 ENGL 0601: Introduction to Literature

 This course introduces Canadian writers and the different forms of fiction.
-Students learn to think critically about literature.
-Grade 12 English equivalency.
+Students learn to think critically about literature in this Grade 12 English equivalency course.

 Learning outcomes